List of Massachusetts Institute of Technology fraternities and sororities: Recruitment traditions

-Freshman housing rush was eliminated in an initiative led by MIT president Charles Vest in the wake of the September 1997 death of Phi Gamma Delta (Fiji) freshman Scott Krueger.
+Freshman housing rush was eliminated in an initiative led by MIT president Charles Vest in the wake of the September 1997 death of Phi Gamma Delta freshman Scott Krueger.
 Beginning with the 2002–2003 academic year, all freshmen were required to live on campus.
-This was made possible by the completion of a new undergraduate dorm which opened that year, Simmons Hall.
-Since then, MIT has continued to build or renovate more dormitories, including an expansion of choices for graduate students as well (see Housing at the Massachusetts Institute of Technology#Graduate dorms).
+The old fraternity rush has been depressurized, with recruiting spread out throughout the first academic year, and less-frantic rush events for prospective new members.